Search

 Large means of containment: These words must be displayed on two opposite sides of the large means of containment in addition to any other safety marks that are required under the TDG Regulations.

-NOTE: The size of the “Inhalation hazard” letters vary for different types of means of containment.
+NOTE: The size of the “Inhalation hazard” letters varies for different types of means of containment.
 See Section 4.23 of Part 4 in the TDG Regulations

 This mark is required when shipments meet the excepted quantity exemption.
-This mark must be displayed on one side of a means of containment.
+This mark must be displayed on one side of a means of containment that is visible when stacked.

 See Section 1.17.1 in the TDG Regulations.